 It’s generally well accepted that a person can have certain autistic characteristics without being defined as having the disorder.
 In fact, Hans Asperger indicated that he saw autistic traits in all the parents of the autistic children he had been able to meet.
 (Asperger, H. ‘Autistic psychopathy in childhood.’).

-I like to think that these insignificant (when compared to a disorder) irritations help me to understand Emma better when she’s “Having a Preference” (doesn’t that sound nice?).
-I can work on helping her from a better mental stance.
+I like to think that these insignificant (when compared to a disorder) irritations help me to understand Emma better when she’s “Having a Preference” (doesn’t that sound nice?)
+I can work on helping her cope instead of telling her she’s wrong.
 When I can personally relate to something, my capacity for patience, coping, and stamina increases drastically.
 It’s a small insight into a part of their world.
 What say you?